What is Bitcoin and How Does it Work?

 Purchasing Bitcoin (or any cryptocurrency for that matter) is as easy as ordering take-out from UberEats.
 As a matter of fact, you don’t need to even purchase a whole Bitcoin, you can purchase a fraction of these cryptocurrencies, or even a dollar’s worth.

-There are a few ways to buy Bitcoin, but the cheapest would be through a cryptocurrency exchange such as Coinbase, Crypto.com, and FTX.
+There are a few ways to buy Bitcoin, but the cheapest would be through a cryptocurrency exchange such as Kraken Pro, Coinbase, and Crypto.com.

 In all cases, you need to register and set up an account, you are then able to transfer your fiat to your exchange account using bank transfers, debit card, or credit card.
-Once your account is funded you’re able to spot buy Bitcoin at that specific price on their exchange.
+Once your account is funded, you can spot-buy Bitcoin at that specific price on their exchange.

 Some alternative methods to buying Bitcoin, and cryptocurrencies in general, are through using third party providers like Simplex, Moonpay, Wyre, and Transak.
 These are incredibly easy to use for beginners, but there are more fees involved too.